nargesz/GlobusOnline/GO_interactive_python.md

 # Globus Online - python API
 This tutorial will show you how to use the Globus Online python API.
-We will use the interactive mode and take you through all steps needed to transfer and monitor data between two endpoints.
+We will use the interactive mode of python and take you through all steps needed to transfer and monitor data between two endpoints.

 ## Prerequisites